TNXG/harmony-next-music-sharing/README_en.md

 </div>

 ## Introduction
-This is a third-party NetEase Cloud Music client based on HarmonyOS Next API 12.
+This is a Cloud Music client based on HarmonyOS Next API 12.
 It provides a smooth and native experience while maintaining all the essential features you love from the original app.

 ## Features
 - **Multiple Login Methods**